 Nature magazine revealed the result of a 4-year experiment that cost over $ 10 million to test cold fusion.

-The goal is not surprising (cold fusion has been the "Holy Grail" of energy for years) but the client: it is Google.
+Not so much the target (cold fusion has been the "Holy Grail" of energy for years) as much as the client: it is Google.

 Let's take (more than) a step back: cold fusion.